Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

-# Replacing The Boot Splash images
+# Replace The Boot Splash images

 Download the logo.bin file from the radio with mtk client and using the special button combinations used in this guide to get the radio detected.
 Use the following command to download into the mtk client directory called logo.bin